Karryon

 Kaisiya (6’21”)

-The chant “Kaisiya” sung by the shaman Lola Kjepa is the centerpiece of the “fire geese”.
+The chant “Kaisiya” sung by the shaman Lola Kiepja is the centerpiece of the “fire geese”.
 Embedded in “Kaisiya”, the song about charming the whale, are small operatically modulated set pieces that are intended to evoke the European cultural invasion.
 The whale is used here as a symbol for the Selk’nam, namely extinction caused by human exploitation.

 Milonga (3’24”)